Will Schofield

-William James Schofield (born 24 January 1989) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
+William John Schofield (born 24 January 1989) is an Australian rules footballer who formerly played for the West Coast Eagles in the Australian Football League (AFL).
 At 196 cm tall and weighing 92 kg, he is a versatile defender who has played key-position and half-back roles throughout his career.
-He was drafted by West Coast from the Geelong Falcons with pick 50 in the 2006 national draft, and debuted in round 17 of the 2007 AFL season.
+West Coast drafted him from the Geelong Falcons with pick 50 in the 2006 national draft, and debuted in round 17 of the 2007 AFL season.
 Schofield has played in two AFL Grand Finals: a loss in 2015 and a victory in 2018.
 He achieved life membership at West Coast in 2016 after playing 150 games for the club.
+He retired following the 2020 season.

+In April 2023, Schofield came out of retirement to assist the Eagles in the West Australian Football League (WAFL) due to a club injury crisis.

-On 25 September 2020, he announced his retirement at the conclusion of the 2020 AFL Finals.
-Schofield currently hosts the BackChat Podcast with former Eagles teammate Hamish Brayshaw and appears on Fox Footy matches broadcast out of Perth.
+Schofield currently hosts the BackChat Podcast with former Eagles teammate Hamish Brayshaw and journalist Dan Const and also appears on Fox Footy matches broadcast out of Perth.